How to Clean Your Gemstone Jewelry

 - Shake or blow on the jewelry piece to remove excess liquid, then gently polish with a soft lint-free cloth or chamois.

-- Here’s a jeweler’s trick to avoid any liquid stains on a gem or precious metal setting.
+- Here's a jeweler's trick to avoid any liquid stains on a gem or precious metal setting.
 Dispense with the cloth and immerse the jewelry piece in a bed of dry maple wood chips.
-Once dry, the chips can be blown away, and the piece is free of water spots.
+Once dry, blow away the chips.
+The piece will be free of water spots.
 The wood chip technique works best for large gems.

 Take Special Care of Faceted Gem Settings